The Ergogenic Aids in the Coaches Arsenal

 Ergogenic aids fall into the following categories:

 The vital fuel for muscular contraction is a substance found as Adenosine triphosphate (ATP).
-This is an energy rich substance found in the muscles.
+This is an energy-rich substance found in the muscles.
 ATP is stored in the muscles, but after only a few seconds of intense exercise, it is depleted.
 The body must then manufacture more by the oxidation of carbohydrates, through glycolysis, or by converting the bi-product of the first ATP reaction; that is Adenosine diphosphate (ADP) back into ATP by giving it another phosphate.
-This it does by utilising a substance known as creatine phosphate (Phospho creatine), which is also stored in the muscle.
-From this process it can be assumed that creatine can help in the production of energy and in the recovery process.
+This it does by utilising a substance known as creatine phosphate (Phosphocreatine), which is also stored in the muscle.
+From this process, it can be assumed that creatine can help in the production of energy and the recovery process.

 However, this introduces the debate of the best method by which the athlete can increase levels of creatine.
-The simple answer could be direct supplementation with Creatine Monohydrate but the body can manufacture creatine from the amino acids arginine and glycine, hence selective amino acid supplementation might be the answer.
-Also creatine is found in abundance in red meat and this can certainly meet the demands of the athlete (vegetarians please note).
+The simple answer could be direct supplementation with Creatine Monohydrate, but the body can manufacture creatine from the amino acids arginine and glycine.
+Selective amino acid supplementation might be the answer.
+Also, creatine is found in abundance in red meat, and this can certainly meet the demands of the athlete (vegetarians, please note).
 Taking on board more creatine that the body requires can result in expensive urine.

-The IOC list of banned substances is based on Doping Classes and Doping Methods, not all substances belonging to the class are listed.
-Do not assume that because a substance is not listed it is not banned.
+The IOC list of banned substances is based on Doping Classes, and Doping Methods, not all substances belonging to the class are listed.
+Please do not assume that because a substance is not listed, it is not banned.
 Lists of banned substances are periodically revised.
 Always check with the medical officer of the sport or the Sports Council if you are in doubt.
-Athletes, this is really your responsibility not your coaches.
-Different sporting organizations may ban different drugs.
+Athletes, this is your responsibility, not your coaches.
+Different sporting organizations may ban other drugs.
 It is advisable to check with the relevant governing body.

 Banned substances are not only contained in medicines, which may be prescribed by doctors.
-They may be found in over the counter preparations.
+They may be found in over-the-counter preparations.
 A family doctor or local pharmacist may not be fully aware of the restrictions on medications.
 Always check medications with the governing body medical officer or with the Sports Council.
-It is always recommended that when purchasing over the counter medicines to ask if they contain banned substances as some pharmacies have a list of the banned medicines (e.g. Night Nurse).
-Do not use medications from overseas unless they have been cleared with the governing body medical officer.
+It is always recommended that when purchasing over-the-counter medicines to ask if they contain banned substances as some pharmacies have a list of the banned medicines (e.g. Night Nurse).
+Do not use medications from overseas unless they have been cleared by the governing body medical officer.
 Do not rely on brand names of medications available overseas.
 A permitted brand name in the United Kingdom may contain a banned substance in its overseas version.

-If your athletes are not proactive in determining the status of the medication they take they may face a few years suspension or lifetime ban from the sport they love.
-And remember Coaches if you supply them to your athletes you may well find yourself banned from coaching for life.
+If your athletes are not proactive in determining the status of the medication they take, they may face a few years of suspension or a lifetime ban from the sport they love.
+And remember Coaches if you supply them to your athletes, you may well find yourself banned from coaching for life.

 This article first appeared in: